leco10/DcVR-Project/README.md

 # DcVR-Project
-The project aims to create a VR sytsem for D. cerebrum.
+This project aims to create a VR sytsem for D. cerebrum.
+This repository includes programs for tracking the tail, estimating velocities and rendering a 3D virtual environment.